On this page:

 - don’t ask for receipts or documentation

-- don’t ask questions or enter information that you can’t substantiate
+- don’t ask questions or enter information that you can’t prove

 - ask you to sign blank or incomplete returns, or blank voluntary disclosure forms, or